jeremyfix/FFTConvolution/README.md

 TODO: give an order of the speedup

+Below you will find some benchmarks comparing the execution times of 2D convolution (linear same and circular full) for various implementations :

+- C++ using nested for loops
+- Octave convn for the linear convolution and fftconv/fftconv2 for the circular convolution
+- C++ and FFTW
+- C++ and GSL

 Below we plot the comparison of the execution times for performing a linear convolution (the result being of the same size than the source) with various libraries.
+The convolutions were 2D convolutions.
+The axis refer to the width or height of the source/kernel.
+When we say a source size of 50, we mean an image 50 x 50.

 ![Comparison of the execution times for linear convolutions](Convolution/PythonScripts/comparison_linear.png)